wpmetabox/docsv2/docs/extensions/mb-relationships.md

 -- `query_args`|Custom query arguments to get objects of `object_type`.
 These arguments will be passed to `WP_Query()`, `get_terms()` or `get_users()` depending what `object_type` is.
 -- `max_clone` | Maximum number of connections.

 The field settings apply from object `from` to object `to`.
-That means, the custom field (relationship) shows on the object `from` get object type, post type and field settings from object `to`.
+That means the custom field (relationship) shows on the object `from` get object type, post type, and field settings from object `to`.

 #### Reciprocal relationships